opensearch-project/documentation-website/_opensearch/search/highlight.md

 ### The `fvh` highlighter

-The Fast Vector Highlighter (`fvh`) is based on the Lucene Fast Vector Highlighter.
+The `fvh` highlighter is based on the Lucene Fast Vector Highlighter.
 To use this highlighter, you need to store term vectors with positions offsets, which increases the index size.
 The `fvh` highlighter can combine matched terms from multiple fields into one result.
 It can also assign weights to matches depending on their positions; thus, you can sort phrase matches above term matches when highlighting a query that boosts phrase matches over term matches.
 Additionally, you can configure the `fvh` highlighter to select the boundaries of a returned text fragment, and you can highlight multiple words with different tags.

 ### The `plain` highlighter